23 Types of Frogs in Florida

 Pig Frogs (Lithobates Grylio) is a type of aquatic frog that you may find in the southeastern United States.
 They got their name from the grunts that they make, which sound like pigs.
 In addition to the name “Lagoon frog,” this frog species is also known as the “Southern bullfrog.”

-These types of frogs in Florida have bodies ranging from grayish green to green with black spots all over them.
+These frogs in Florida have bodies ranging from grayish-green to green with black spots.
 Additionally, some of them have patches of a brownish color.
 They have huge eardrums (tympana), sharply pointed noses, and feet covered in webs.

 These frogs are frequently confused with the American Bullfrog due to their size and color similarities; however, the American Bullfrog may be distinguished from these frogs by their low, snorting sound.